 We provide services to improve seniors’ medical and mental health through:

 - Games and puzzles

 We advocate for seniors and coordinate their support networks.

 We work with government offices to ensure eligible seniors receive benefits such as Medicare/Medicaid, OAP, SSI and Veterans.
 We coordinate with providers to offer comprehensive support including:

 - Health care professionals

 Mulory Center: 303-892-1540

 “I thank God every day.”

 Frank came to the Mulroy Senior Center looking for a social outlet.
 He started coming for the lunch program and participated in Bingo.
 When he heard that there is an exercise program for seniors, he began to arrive for the classes.

-Frank was having with his knees and struggled to stand up.
+He was having trouble with his knees and struggled to stand up.
 After attending Mulroy for about three months, he stated he has felt so much better.
 He is able to get out of bed without much difficulty and he noticed that some of his pain subsided.
 The exercise sessions were helping his endurance and he was gaining more strength in his back.